Danilo (footballer, born July 1991): International career

 Courtesy of his Santos performances, Danilo made his debut for Brazil on 14 September 2011 at the age of just 20, featuring in the first leg of that year's Superclásico de las Américas, a 0–0 away draw against Argentina (2–0 aggregate win).
 In the same year, he started for the under-20s at the FIFA U-20 World Cup, with the tournament in Colombia ending in victory.

 Danilo represented the under-23 team at the 2012 Summer Olympics.
 He played four matches in Brazil's journey to the silver medal, scoring against New Zealand in the group stage (3–0).

 Danilo was also named in Tite's squad for the 2018 FIFA World Cup in Russia, making his debut in the competition on 17 June by playing the entire 1–1 draw to Switzerland.
 He incurred an injury on 6 July the day before the quarter-final clash with Belgium, being sidelined for the remainder of the tournament.

 Danilo scored his first senior international goal on 19 November 2019 in a 3–0 friendly win against South Korea played in Abu Dhabi.

 In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.
 He started in his nation's 1–0 defeat to rivals Argentina in the final on 10 July.

 On 7 November 2022, Danilo was named in the squad for the 2022 FIFA World Cup.
 During the opening game against Serbia, Danilo injured his ankle, forcing him to skip the rest of the group stage.

+On 18 May 2026, Danilo was selected for Brazil's squad for the 2026 FIFA World Cup.